krasserm/krasserm.github.io/stories.md

 ## Distributed systems

-In the past few years I mainly worked on the global distribution of an [international customer](https://www.redbullmediahouse.com/)'s in-house asset management platform.
+In the past few years I mainly worked on the global distribution of an [international customer](https://www.redbullmediahouse.com/)'s in-house digital asset management platform.
 State replication across multiple datacenters, low-latency write access to replicated state and write-availability during inter-datacenter network partitions were important requirements from the very beginning.
 We decided to follow an event sourcing approach for persistence and developed an event replication mechanism that preserves the causal ordering of events in event streams.
 For replicated state, we used a causal consistency model which is the strongest